glaucomori/glaucomori/README.md

 ##
 I am studying Analysis and Systems Development.
 I can speak English fluently and I have an awareness of MySQL, Python, Power BI, and Microsoft Office.

-I am a long-life-learning person and I learn easily.
+I am a lifelong learning person and I learn easily.
 My will in people developing is one of my personal marks and I am proud of cooperate and share knowledge.
 Throughout my professional career as a Lean Expert, with experience in troubleshooting and continuous improvement, I worked as a consultant, trainer, and technical and methodological support in the Lean tools, agile methods, 5S methodology, troubleshooting, and continuous improvement.

 Contact: glauco.mori@outlook.com